robmoore-i/helm-test-java/README.md

 #### Without using the `helm-test-java` Gradle plugin

 There is a constructor of `HelmExecutor` that doesn't make use of the "com.rrmoore.helm.test.executable.path" system property.
 You should use this constructor if you want to use the library without using the Gradle plugin.

+## Request features or report bugs

+Please create a GitHub issue.

+## Contribute

+Go for it!
+There isn't much code.